nabeel-oz/qlik-py-tools/docs/Keras.md

 While the parameters that can be passed here are explained in the [Input Specifications](#input-specifications), there are certain essential ones required for setting up a model for sequence predictions.

+#### Estimaor

+For regression use `KerasRegressor` and for classification use `KerasClassifier`.

 #### Epochs and Batches

-Firstly, you need to specify the `epochs` and `batch_size` in the `EstimatorArgs` for each model.
+You need to specify the `epochs` and `batch_size` in the `EstimatorArgs` for each model.
 If you are unfamiliar with these concepts they are explained well [here](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/).

+In short an epoch is a cycle in which the model is trained over the entire training set.
+Neural networks generally require hundreds of epochs for learning from a given dataset.
+In each epoch the model's weights will be updated after a batch of samples has been processed.
+The `batch_size` determines the size of each batch in an epoch.

 #### Testing strategy

 Next, in the `ExecutionArgs` you need to set the `test_size` to zero as it is recommended to do the testing separate to training so that we can use walk forward validation.
-If testing using k-fold cross validation you will need to pass the `time_series_split` argument with the number of splits, e.g. `time_series_split=3`.
+If testing using cross validation you will need to pass the `time_series_split` argument with the number of splits, e.g. `time_series_split=3`.

 #### Lag observations